dhaouadiZohra/FaceTrackingPython/README.md

 Install all the missing necessary packages just like numpy and cv2.

 You can follow this instruction guide [PDF](https://media.readthedocs.org/pdf/opencv-python-tutroals/latest/opencv-python-tutroals.pdf) for any used OS.

+You need to load the required "XML opencv-cascade-classifier":

+[Haar Cascades](https://docs.opencv.org/3.1.0/d7/d8b/tutorial_py_face_detection.html) for the the face detection

 Processing details: